Friday, December 29, 2023

 On the way to get to the apartment, we passed a piece of public sculpture on the main drag.
 It is appears to be assembled from slabs of glass, or maybe plastic, to suggest the blur of a figure in rapid motion.

 Joanna said it reminded her of the Crazy Horse Memorial in South Dakota.
-As it stands now, the only recognizable parts of the complete design of the memorial are the face and the outstretched arm.
+As it stands now, the only recognizable parts of Crazy Horse are the face and the outstretched arm, pointing in much the same way as the wings of the figure in Athens.

 Larry even found a top wine shop up the block and around the corner from us.